kubernetes/community/contributors/design-proposals/node/topology-manager.md

   socket affinities.
 The policy to reach that decision can start simple and iterate to include support for arbitrary inter-device graphs.
-- _HugePages:_ This proposal assumes that pre-allocated HugePages are spread among the available NUMA nodes in the system.
-We further assume the operating system provides best-effort local page allocation for containers (as long as sufficient HugePages are free on the local NUMA node.
+- _HugePages:_ This proposal assumes that pre-allocated HugePages are spread among the available memory nodes in the system.
+We further assume the operating system provides best-effort local page allocation for containers (as long as sufficient HugePages are free on the local memory node.
 - _CNI:_ Changing the Container Networking Interface is out of scope for this proposal.
 However, this design should be extensible enough to